atari-monk/battleship-ts/docs/log.md

 - commit: Add player configuration and game state management; implement grid generation and attack logic
 - moral: Step 3.
 Typed Data control simple functions that works.

+5. Make game playable.

+- minutes estimate: 30
+- time: 19:24 - 20:28
+- minutes: 64
+- commit: Refactor player configuration to use PLAYER enum; add player names and toggle player turns in game loop
+- moral: Background audio is double edge sword.
+Keeps you in the game but distracts also when attention is switched there, mostly when task is lost.

 ---

 x.